rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 ### 6. Files naming

 Use the same files naming styleguide in the project.
-It is recommended to use lower case spelling with words separated by hyphens.

 It is also convenient to separate files into `/js`, `/assets`, `/styles` (unless otherwise specified in the requirements).
 Component-by-component folder structure is also acceptable (meaning storing all the files related to a certain component in one folder).